Getting started with chickens on the Homestead or Hobby Farm

 Nesting Pads – I love using nesting pads because some chickens favorite activity is to kick straw out of the nesting box.
 Nesting pads provide extra padding so the delicate eggs are less likely to break.

-Automatic chicken doors – Ok you do not “NEED” these but oh my word are they nice to have.
+Automatic chicken doors – Ok you do not “NEED” these but oh my word – are they nice to have.
 It is awesome not to have to let the chickens out in the morning and put them away at night.
 It is also much easier for someone to watch your farm when you are away.
+Here are all the reason we love ours!

 Boots – you are going to want to get yourself a good pair of boots/ and or rain boots